arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

 Code will be developed in Python/Cython.
-Documentation is created in LibreOffice and XMind mind mapping tool.
+Documentation is created in LibreOffice writer and XMind mind mapping tool.
 Deprecated C# code was put away but kept for reference.
 It will be removed in the future when real code is more mature.

 Git rebase may happen during development.